ASainio/Single_source_studies/WDJ0517-2643/Readme.txt

 Highly variable in IR.
 Possibly periodic?
 This is falsely auto classified as RR-lyrea (polluted?)
-Gaia HR puts it to WD range.
+Gaia color-color puts it to WD range.
 Has IR excess and is X-ray source.
 Accretion?
+I get tentative period of 0.0131(d) from W2 using Lomb-Scargle periodogram.

 CV candidate.
 I can't do much with this one.
 Is Koji Mukai interested?

 No obvious contamination in DES.